-The proposals are domestic in detail with the scale being subordinate to the main house.
+The proposals are domestic in detail with the scale being subordinate to the main house, and carefully modelled on stable block precedents.

 The proposals actively enhance the heritage asset and its setting, returning it to its original use and allowing it to be fully appreciated, enhanced by appropriately designed landscape works.

-The landscape has been designed to incorporate amenity space with the layouts of the dwellings, in particular the reinstatement of the 1km Woodland walk and 500m Wheelchair Friendly Garden Walk walkway and access drive.
+The landscape has been designed to incorporate amenity space with the proximity of the dwellings, in particular the reinstatement of the 1km Woodland walk and 500m Wheelchair Friendly Garden Walk walkway and access drive.